Maryland Medicaid Renewal is NOT automatic this year.

 During the COVID-19 public health emergency, Marylanders who were enrolled in Medicaid continued to be covered, even if they were no longer eligible.

 Medicaid renewals will not be automatic this year.
-Starting in April 2023, Maryland will begin making Medicaid eligibility reviews again.
+Starting in April 2023, Maryland began making Medicaid eligibility reviews again.
 Not everyone will be up for renewal at the same time.
 These renewals will take place over 12 months.

 It is very important that you make sure your contact information is up to date so that you can receive and respond to important messages about your health insurance.